 Take a cue from the pros and take steps to prevent injuries before the season begins.

 An important thing for softballers to work on is flexibility.
-Softball entails a lot of starting and stopping and bursts of motion.
+Softball entails a lot of starting and stopping, bending and twisting, and bursts of motion.
 Good flexibility will save you from a lot of the strains and tears.
 Consider a comprehensive stretching program all year, paying plenty of attention to calves, hamstrings, quadriceps, trunk muscles, shoulders, and arms.
 Yoga can also help you gain flexibility.

 In the off-season, you can also work on developing muscle strength in both the upper and lower body.
 Focus should be on the shoulders.
 Throwing a ball incorrectly or without proper strength in the shoulder, elbow, and wrist can lead to injury.